MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/work-item-template.md

 ::: moniker-end

-::: moniker range=">= tfs-2013 >= tfs-2015"
+::: moniker range="<= tfs-2015"
-You can't apply a template to existing work items from the web browser.
+The feature to apply a template to existing work items from the web browser isn't supported for TFS 2015 and earlier versions.
 ::: moniker-end

 # [Visual Studio](#tab/visual-studio)

 <a id="team-explorer-apply" />

-#### Apply a template to one or more work items
+### Apply a template to one or more work items

 > [!NOTE]
 > If you are working from Visual Studio 2019, the ability to capture and apply templates requires setting the Work Items page to the legacy experience.
 See [Set the Work Items experience in Visual Studio](../work-items/set-work-item-experience-vs.md).